Where are we in 2022?

 10/1/2022

-Standards and technologies
+Standards and Technologies

-Remote reading of water, gas or electricity meters has been in place for a long time in Europe and elsewhere in the world, particularly because of the high cost of water and electricity, when compared to North America.
-In these countries, we have seen a transition from a manual reading model, to a wireless reading model via a vehicle equipped with technologies to read nearby meters(drive-by), to a remote reading model via fixed networks.
-We are talking about antennas deployed in the city to receive messages from the meters scattered on the territory.
+Remote reading of water, gas, or electricity meters has been done for a long time in Europe and elsewhere in the world, particularly due to the high cost of water and electricity compared to North America.
+In these countries, we have seen a transition from a manual reading model to a wireless reading model via a vehicle equipped with technologies to read meters located nearby (drive-by), to a remote reading via fixed networks model.
+This refers to antennas deployed in the city to receive messages from meters scattered throughout the territory.

 The emergence of standards